ember-app-scheduler/ember-app-scheduler/README.md

 ### `whenRouteIdle`

-By deferring work until the route is idle, we delay non-critical work.
+By deferring work until the route is idle (approximately after the first paint completes), we delay non-critical work.
 To do this, you can import and use the `whenRouteIdle` function.
 This is useful for scenarios like rendering ads, scheduling tracking work, rendering of popup overlays etc.

-In most cases, the `whenRouteIdle` function is all you need to defer work, though `ember-app-scheduler` does expose other functions as described below.
+In most cases, the `whenRouteIdle` function is all you need to defer work, though `ember-app-scheduler` does expose other functions.

 ```javascript
 import Route from '@ember/routing/route';